openvinotoolkit/open_model_zoo/intel_models/squeezenetv1.1-int8-onnx-0001/description/squeezenetv1.1-int8-onnx-0001.md

 ## Use Case and High-Level Description

-This is the SquuezeNet v1.1 model that is designed to perform image classification.
+This is the SqueezeNet v1.1 model that is designed to perform image classification.
 The model has been pretrained on the ImageNet image database and then symmetrically quantized to INT8 fixed-point precision using Neural Network Compression Framework (NNCF).

 The model input is a blob that consists of a single image of "1x224x224x3" in BGR order.